 Whatever method you choose you would first have to gather some data.
 If you are creating a budget with software you can do this by entering data over time; you would then use reports generated to create a budget.
 In Boachsoft Finance 2012, enter your expenses and income into the registers for the various accounts.
 Assign categories like “food” to them.
 After about a month click the reports center in Boachsoft Finance 2012 and then generate income-expenditure report or budget actual report for the previous month.
 Print and use this data for your budget.
 You can also use typical published data to create your first budget.
 Later in this post you would get some helpful data to help you with your first budget.

 After obtaining your data go to the budget center by clicking the button labeled budget from the toolbar.
 Without data this tool can still help you in creating your budget.
 Just look through the categories and enter estimated amounts.
-As you enter budgeted amounts for income and expense categories.you would see a summary in the bottom panel.
+As you enter budgeted amounts for income and expense categories, you will see a summary in the bottom panel.
 This would also tell you whether you are going to have excess funds available or whether your finances are going to be in the red.
 If you are going to be in the red then you can think of going for a loan, looking for extra work. or reducing your expenses.
 When you have excess funds then you can think of taking your family on vacation or investing the money.
 Boachsoft Finance 2012, converts whatever amount you enter to the daily value even if you enter it monthly, weekly etc. so the amounts the data you enter would vary slightly.

 If you choose to use spreadsheets, there are many templates online.
 Download and start using one these templates.
 However, using a personal finance software is easier than this method.